xeus2001/interview-accountapi/bin/README.md

 # Binaries

-This folder should contain the binaries.
+This folder contains the binaries and is more for educational purpose.